MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 }

 "Authorization": {
-   "Owner": [ "Administrators" ],
+   "Owner": ["Administrators"],
-   "Contributor": [ "RProgrammers", "Quality" ]
+   "Contributor": ["RProgrammers", "Quality"]
 }
 ```

 ## Web service permissions after role change

-A user might change roles because they no longer belong to the same security group in AD/LDAP or AAD, or perhaps that security group is no longer mapped to a Machine Learning Server (or R Server) role in the appsettings.json file.
+Over time, a user role can change if they are no longer part of a security group in AD/LDAP or AAD, or if a security group is no longer mapped to a role in Machine Learning Server.

 Whenever a user's role changes, that user may not longer be able to perform the same tasks on their web services.
-If you publish a web service while assigned to the "Owner" role, then you can continue to update, delete, and interact with that web service version as long as you are assigned this role.
-However, if you are reassigned to the "Contributor" role, then you can still interact with that web service version as before, but you cannot update or delete the services published by others.
-However, if roles are defined, but you are no longer assigned to any roles yourself, then you become part of the "Reader" role implicitly if "Reader" is defined ([see here](#configroles))).
+If you publish a web service while assigned to the "Owner" role, you can continue to manage and interact with that web service version as long as you are assigned this role.
+However, if you are reassigned to "Contributor", then you can still interact with that web service version as before, but you cannot update or delete the services published by others.
+Or, if roles are defined and you are no longer assigned to any roles, then you are implicitly assigned to the "Reader" role if it exists ([see here](#configroles).
 Consequently, you can no longer manage any services, including those services that you published previously when you were assigned to a role.

 ## See Also